constantin9845/file-lock/README.md

 ## To Do

-- Some tags failing authentication when decrypting large folders.
-- HW functions
+- segmentation fault, run gdb again. likely multiplication

 ## Optimize

-- Authentication very slow -> only with hw accel.
+- Authentication very slow - def needs hw function
-- Other, faster method for pure software implementation?
+- Auth. consumer small amount of conpute, should run parallel with encryption?

-- Can write to file and GMAC be multithreaded?
+- Can write to file and auth be multithreaded?

 - add docs.